 PRIMORDIUM Study

-PRIMORDIUM is an ongoing, phase 3, randomized, open-label, multicenter, global study evaluating the efficacy and safety of adding ERLEADA to radiotherapy and a LHRHa compared to radiotherapy and a LHRHa alone in high-risk patients with PSMA-PET-positive HSPC.
-Patients who are PSMA-PET-negative at baseline will be enrolled into the observational cohort.1-3
+PRIMORDIUM is an ongoing, phase 3 study evaluating the efficacy and safety of adding ERLEADA to radiotherapy and a LHRHa compared to radiotherapy and a LHRHa alone in high-risk patients with PSMA-PET-positive HSPC.
+Patients who are PSMA-PET-negative at baseline will be enrolled into the observational cohort.1-3 This study is not designed to compare results across cohorts.2

 Study Design/Methods